WentaoTan/MLLM4Text-ReID/README.md

 ```

 ### 1、Construct LUPerson-MLLM
-You can download the LUPerson images from [here](https://github.com/DengpanFu/LUPerson) and then use MLLMs to annotate them.
-Let's take [Qwen](https://github.com/QwenLM/Qwen-VL) as an example.
+- Download the LUPerson images from [here](https://github.com/DengpanFu/LUPerson)
+- Use MLLMs to annotate LUPerson images.
+Take [Qwen](https://github.com/QwenLM/Qwen-VL) as an example.
 The code for image captioning is provided in the ```captions``` folder.
 Inside, you will find 46 templates along with static and dynamic instructions.
 You can download all the descriptions for the final LUPerson-MLLM from [here](https://huggingface.co/datasets/TwT-6/LUPerson-MLLM-captions).

-Anyway, please place the annotated descriptions in the ```captions``` folder.
+- Place the generated descriptions in the ```captions``` folder.

-### 2、Prepare Datasets
+### 2、Prepare Downstream Datasets
 Download the CUHK-PEDES dataset from [here](https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description), ICFG-PEDES dataset from [here](https://github.com/zifyloo/SSAN) and RSTPReid dataset form [here](https://github.com/NjtechCVLab/RSTPReid-Dataset)

 ### 3、Pretrain Model (direct transfer setting)